dosemu2/dosemu2/.github/ISSUE_TEMPLATE/bug_report.md

 exist on dosemu1 or some earlier versions of dosemu2, please write.

+**dosemu2 origins**
+Please describe where do you get dosemu2 from (PPA, COPR, git sources).
+In case of a source build, please describe any configure-time customizations.

 **Additional info**
 Please write here if you did any dosemu2 setup customizations, like installing any custom DOS